loop-recur/form-errors/README.md

 -----

 FormError doesn't help you validate your forms.
 It helps you aggregate the all the validation failures you find when your users inevitably make mistakes.
-You start by requiring it.

 All methods below return an object that is an `instanceof FormError`.
 They all return new objects and have no other effects.